OsvaldoMartini/RealTime_Controller/README.md

 # Using JArchitect to analyze

-## *Realtime* Instruments Project.
+## *RealTime* Instruments Project.

- - Realtime, as one of the leading providers of financial indexes, consumes and uses real-time trading prices of tens of thousands of financial instruments from more than 100 exchanges over the world.
+ - RealTime, as one of the leading providers of financial indexes, consumes and uses real-time trading prices of tens of thousands of financial instruments from more than 100 exchanges over the world.